-Annyssa Bellal is Strategic Adviser on International Humanitarian Law (IHL) and a Research Fellow at the Geneva Academy.
-She is also a Senior Lecturer at Sciences Po, Paris.
+Dr Annyssa Bellal is Strategic Adviser on International Humanitarian Law (IHL) and a Research Fellow at the Geneva Academy.
+She is also a Senior Lecturer in international law at Sciences Po, Paris.

-Dr Bellal formerly worked as a legal adviser for the Swiss NGO Geneva Call, Office of the United Nations High Commissioner for Human Rights (OHCHR), Swiss Department of Foreign Affairs and International Committee of the Red Cross (ICRC).
-She was also a full-time University Lecturer at the Irish Centre for Human Rights in Galway, Ireland.
+Dr Bellal formerly worked as a legal adviser for the Swiss NGO Geneva Call, the Office of the United Nations High Commissioner for Human Rights (OHCHR), the Swiss Department of Foreign Affairs and International Committee of the Red Cross (ICRC).
+She was also an Assistant Professor in public international law at the Irish Centre for Human Rights in Galway, Ireland.

 Dr Bellal holds a PhD (summa cum laude) in Public International Law from the Graduate Institute of International and Development Studies and an LLM in Philosophy of Law from the University of Grenoble.
 She also holds a Master of Advanced Studies in International Relations and an MA in Law from the University of Geneva.